Optimally frequency synchronized networks of non identical Kuramoto oscillators: Results

-In their study, the authors consider a stationary network and look for the natural frequency distribution that optimizes the synchronization.
-As the network is fixed, $u^{j}$ and $\sigma_{j}$ are given, and a high degree of synchronisation, i.e. a high value of $R_{K}$, is therefore associated with a frequency distribution $\tilde{\omega}$ parallel to $u^{m}$ (and therefore orthogonal to $u^{j<m}$).
+In their study \cite{Skardal2014, Skardal2016}, the authors consider a stationary network and look for the natural frequency distribution that optimizes the synchronization.
+As the network is fixed, $u^{j}$ and $\sigma_{j}$ are given, and a high degree of synchronization, i.e. a high value of $R_{K}$, is therefore associated with a frequency distribution $\tilde{\omega}$ parallel to $u^{m}$ (and therefore orthogonal to $u^{j<m}$).
 Numerical simulations confirm their results.
 As for \cite{Brede2008a,Brede2008b}, they do observe that "the heterogeneity of the in-degree distribution matches the heterogeneity of the frequency distribution".
 But in contrast, they insist that they observe no correlation with the distribution of outgoing connections mass.

-Fig.\ref{fig131} shows the $\tilde{\omega}$ ad $u^{m}$ vectors corresponding to our own results in the case of the optimisation of a network of $120$ Kuramoto's oscillators.
+Fig.\ref{fig131} shows the $\tilde{\omega}$ ad $u^{m}$ vectors corresponding to our own results in the case of the optimization of a network of $120$ Kuramoto's oscillators.
 According to the previous theory \cite{Skardal2014, Skardal2016}, the two vectors are indeed almost parallel.
 But then, how can we explain our own observation (fig.\ref{fig9}) of a very strong correlation between the distribution of outgoing connections and the distribution of frequencies ?
 The answer is that our problem is different, and in more ways than one.
-Firstly, we start with a given frequency distribution and look for a network that optimises synchronisation.
-This means that we can act not only on $u^{m}$ (as previously, to get $u^{m}$ parallel to $\tilde{\omega}$), but also on $\sigma_{m}$ (which is new, to get $\sigma_{m}$ as large as possible).
-Secondly, the analytical calculations \cite{Skardal2014, Skardal2016} are carried out under a linearity assumption.
-It is assumed that, when the oscillators are synchronised, their phases are almost all equal.
+Firstly, the analytical calculations \cite{Skardal2014, Skardal2016} are carried out under a linearity assumption.
+It is assumed that, when the oscillators are synchronized, their phases are almost all equal.
 Technically this means that we can approximate $sin(\theta_{j}-\theta_{i})$ by $(\theta_{j}-\theta_{i})$ in eq.(\ref{KuramotoEquation}).
 Obviously, this is not what we observe (fig.\ref{fig132}).
-In our optimisation algorithm, we impose a synchronisation of the oscillation frequencies, but as we can see in fig.\ref{fig132}, it does not necessarily lead to phase synchronisation.
+In our optimization algorithm, we impose a synchronization of the oscillation frequencies, but as we can see in fig.\ref{fig132}, it does not necessarily lead to phase synchronization.
+Secondly, the optimization process developed in \cite{Skardal2014, Skardal2016} is of rewiring type, i.e. the total connection mass is conserved, but it is precisely one of the guiding objectives of our algorithm to relax the CTM hypothesis.